 Do not worry about brushing the tips or insides of the teeth unless your dog is very cooperative.
 Most of the periodontal lesions occur on the outer surfaces of the teeth and this is where you should direct your efforts.
 In addition, the dog's tongue tends to remove a lot of the plaque from the inner surfaces of the teeth, reducing the need for brushing these surfaces.

 How long should I take to brush my dog's teeth?

 Try to brush for approximately 30 seconds per side.

 What else can I do to maintain my dog's dental health?

 Plaque, also known as biofilm, is a gummy substance that begins to accumulate on the teeth within hours after a meal.
 Within a day, plaque combines with minerals that are present in the saliva to become tartar.
 A list of dental products and diets that have been accepted by the Veterinary Oral Health Counsel can be found on www.vohc.org.
 These accepted prodcuts have been shown to decrease the accumulation of palque and/or tartar by atleast 20%.

 Is there anything else I should know?

 Yes.
 A dog's mouth contains plenty of harmful bacteria, so it is extremely important that you wash your hands thoroughly with soap and water after you are finished.
-Also, rinse the toothbrush thoroughly before putting it away, and replace the toothbrush regularly.
+Also, rinse the toothbrush thoroughly before putting it away, and replace the toothbrush at least every other week.
 If you have several dogs, you should have a different toothbrush for each of them.